raspberrypilearning/raspberry-pi-command/en/step_4.md

 The codes apply to all text after them.
 You can use another code to set a different colour.

-Type this command to try it out.
+Type this command to try it:

 ```bash
 echo -e "\e[33mHello \e[35mWorld"